 Lefferts Historic House History

 Lefferts Historic House is an 18th-century farmhouse that features a working garden, historic artifacts, period rooms and exhibits.
 The museum focuses on the lives of the people that lived and worked on the land, including the Lenape, Dutch settlers and enslaved Africans.
-Through hands-on experiences, cultural performances and imaginative play, visitors learn about the rich history of Brooklyn and also gather together to celebrate the diversity of our community today.
+Through hands-on experiences, cultural performances and imaginative play, visitors learn about the rich history of Brooklyn and also gather to celebrate the diversity of our community today.

 Prospect Park Alliance and the Historic House Trust of New York City jointly operate and preserve this important piece of New York City’s past.
 One of only a few remaining farmhouses from the Village of Flatbush, and a New York City Landmark, Lefferts Historic House provides the public with a connection to Brooklyn’s rural past.